-Okinawa gov. wants Americans to know island’s US base burden
+Okinawa governor wants US to know burden of hosting bases

-TOKYO (AP) — The outspoken governor of Japan’s Okinawa island said Friday he will meet with Americans next week to convey to them residents’ frustration from hosting U.S. military bases on the southern island.
+TOKYO (AP) — The outspoken governor of Japan’s Okinawa island said Friday he will meet with American officials next week to convey the frustration of residents from hosting U.S. military bases on the southern island.

-Denny Tamaki said he will meet with U.S. government officials in Washington and speak at New York University during his Nov.
+Denny Tamaki said he will meet with officials in Washington and speak at New York University during his Nov.
 11-16 trip.

 “I hope to speak directly to American citizens and convey my views representing Okinawa and have a discussion about democracy,” Tamaki told a packed news conference in Tokyo.

 Tamaki took office Oct.
-4 after campaigning for a disputed U.S. base on Okinawa to be scrapped and the American military presence reduced.
-He said he wanted to visit the U.S. soon after winning the election in order to get his voters’ voices heard.
+4 after campaigning for the closure of a disputed U.S. base on Okinawa and a reduction of the American military presence there.
+He said he wanted to visit the U.S. soon after his election so that the voices of voters would be heard.

 Most Read Nation & World Stories